 It’s an eerily fascinating place – when wandering down the cobbled streets and into former homes and businesses, you get the impression that when the eruption came, everyone had been going about their usual business.
 They had no idea that their last acts would provide later generations with a window into ancient life.
 Pompeii’s paintings, furniture, tools for everyday life had all been protected from the normal decay of time.
 Excavators even found evidence of fruits and vegetables and full meals left on market stands.
 And though not the most significant discovery, most people are familiar with Pompeii’s human plaster casts – the ghostly impressions in the ash left by the city residents who had been buried alive.

 My family took a day trip to Pompeii from Rome after spending a week in the city.
-While you can easily spend weeks in Rome without scratching its surface, Pompeii was a highlight of that trip – I highly recommend dedicating a day of your Roman itinerary to exploring Pompeii.
-No other place in Italy has been so untouched by modernity.
+While you can easily spend weeks in Rome without scratching its surface, Pompeii was a highlight of that trip.
+I highly recommend dedicating a day of your Roman itinerary to exploring Pompeii.
+Besides, there are plenty of exciting things to do in Rome at night when you get back!
 And since it’s just a short, scenic train ride from Rome to Pompeii, take the chance to get out of the city and step back in time to 79AD.

 What to see on a day trip to Pompeii from Rome

 Pompeii was once a prosperous, thriving city, with about 20,000 residents.
 While archaeologists have only uncovered a small portion, the site is still large and can easily take a full day to explore.
 To help you maximize your time, here are some of the highlights that you don’t want to miss: